bharath5673/YOLOX_deepsort_tracker/README.md

    git clone --recurse-submodules https://github.com/pmj110119/YOLOX_deepsort_tracker.git
    ```

-   If you already cloned and forgot to use `--recurse-submodules` you can run `git submodule update --init`(clone最新的YOLOX仓库)
+   If you already cloned and forgot to use `--recurse-submodules` you can run `git submodule update --init`(clone YOLOX)

 2. Make sure that you fulfill all the requirements: Python 3.8 or later with all [requirements.txt](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch/blob/master/requirements.txt) dependencies installed, including torch>=1.7.
 To install, run: